Maldives travel guide

 Travel in Maldives

-A Public Health Emergency is in place until 2 August 2021.
-Effective from 8 July, those who have received two vaccination does can travel internally to islands that are not under monitoring without having to quarantine, with a negative PCR test.
-If the positivity rate is between 5 to10% in the island you are travelling from, you must observe a 7 day quarantine at your destination island.
-If the positivity rate is higher than that, 14 day quarantine must be observed at destination.
+Those who have received two vaccination doses and have a negative PCR test result can travel internally to islands that are not under monitoring without having to quarantine.
+If the positivity rate is between 5 and 10% on the island you are travelling from, you must observe a 7 day quarantine at your destination island.
+If the positivity rate is higher than 10%, 14 day quarantine must be observed at destination.
 Use of masks is mandatory while travelling by air and sea.

 Tourists can travel between islands and resorts that do not have COVID-19 cases and are not subject to monitoring for COVID-19, but need prior approval for inter-island travel from firstname.lastname@example.org.
 If you have stayed at a tourist guesthouse (as opposed to a resort island) at any point during your stay in Maldives, you need to conduct a PCR test 72 hours prior to your scheduled departure from Maldives.